 Lyme Bay Winery has a 25-year history and a smart business model.
 As well as still and sparkling wines, they also make a wide range of other high-quality drinks.
 Fruit wines, cider, mead, spirits and liqueurs all feature in their portfolio.
 This rich diversity reduces reliance on English wine production, which, given our capricious climate, makes sound economic sense.
 It also gives them the scope to concentrate on quality and release the wines when they are ready.

 2018 was an excellent vintage in England, with unprecedented yields and with quality to match.
 In fermentation, a mix of wild and Burgundian yeasts achieved an extraordinary natural alcoholic level of 13.5%.
-That shows just how ripe these grapes were – there was no need for enrichment, the adding of extra bags of sugar in a process called chaptalisation.
+That shows just how ripe these grapes were – there was no need for enrichment; adding extra sugar bags in a process called chaptalisation.

 Maturation was in a mix of stainless steel and two-year-old French oak barrels.
-To ensure clarity, fining was with isinglass, so those of a vegetarian or vegan persuasion should take note.
+Fining was with isinglass to ensure clarity, so those of a vegetarian or vegan persuasion should take note.

 The result is a rounded dry white wine.
 There are gentle citrus and peach aromas, while the flavours are lemon, lime and a little grapefruit, well-focused and taught.
 The partial barrel maturation has softened the acidity and imparts creamy texture.
 The light toast from those barrels adds additional complexity as well.
 The oak isn’t intrusive, and I’d expect it will become less pronounced and more integrated over time.
 That means this is a wine that’s well worth ageing further as it will improve.
 The balance of the components is exemplary.

 This delightful wine can compete with Chablis at a similar price – in my book that’s a real accolade.
-It’s also to the credit of Lyme Bay that this more forward 2018 is on release before their 2017.
+It’s also to Lyme Bay’s credit that this more forward 2018 is on release before their 2017.
 That’s being kept for longer so it can reach its full potential.
 It’s a versatile wine too – drink it alone or with food.
 All the usual fishy subjects apply.

 Bottled under screwcap, with a label fit to grace any table, it retails at £22.49 per bottle and is available directly from the winery.
 (Online and cellar-door)

-Finally, if you are new to English Wine, and want a no-risk introduction at a lower price point, then Lyme Bay also make the white Exquisite Lyme Block Bacchus for Aldi.
+Finally, if you are new to English Wine, and want a no-risk introduction at a lower price point, Lyme Bay also makes the white Exquisite Lyme Block Bacchus for Aldi.
 It’s £9.99 very well spent!
 So hasten ye there.